Fulfillment in our workplaces: A framework for nourishing the conditions for people to thrive

 Working at the intersection of operations and sustainability, the importance of intention and focus in a growing organization became utterly apparent to me.
 When we set people-positive and environmentally responsible foundations, companies scale resiliently.

-As science has equipped us to understand planetary boundaries, with the imperative for business to operate in respect of those guardrails, my mind has wandered further down the road of what it means to create a workplace where people can truly thrive.
+As science has equipped us to understand planetary boundaries, with the imperative for business to operate in respect of those guardrails, my mind has wandered farther down the road of what it means to create a workplace where people can truly thrive.

 I believe there are five traits of a fulfilling work experience: